Keetha805/happy-birthday/README.md

 # Congratulations Web

-A customizable react.js web to congrat someone
+A customizable react.js web to congrat someone (and my first project using react by my own 😉)

 ### Variables to change